landakram/eth2-prometheus-exporter/README.md

 Or grab a binary for your platform from the [Releases](https://github.com/landakram/eth2-prometheus-exporter/releases) page.

+`eth2-prometheus-exporter` has also been packaged for docker so that it's easy to integrate into a kubernetes cluster.
+Check out the [repository on docker hub](https://hub.docker.com/r/landakram/eth2-prometheus-exporter).

 ## Usage

 If you are running `eth2-prometheus-exporter` on the same box as your beaconchain node, simply specify the validators that you would like to track by index: